U.S. flag

 Etiology

-A Bartholin gland cyst is a benign blockage of the Bartholin gland that is usually unilateral, asymptomatic, and maybe incidentally found during a pelvic exam or imaging studies.
-Bartholin gland obstruction may occur after trauma to the area, episiotomy, or childbirth; however, it may also occur without an identifiable cause.[2]
+A Bartholin gland cyst is a benign blockage of the Bartholin gland that is usually unilateral, asymptomatic, and may be incidentally found during a pelvic exam or imaging study.
+Bartholin gland obstruction may occur after trauma to the area, episiotomy, or childbirth; however, it usually occurs without an identifiable cause.[5]
+One causative theory is that ductal obstruction is due to friction during sexual intercourse.[1]
+Bartholin cyst formation is the most common complication after surgical treatment for provoked vulvodynia, including procedures, eg, perineoplasty, vestibuloplasty, and various forms of vestibulectomy (eg, simplified, modified, posterior, or radical), with an incidence of up to 9%.[6]

 Epidemiology